waymondo/turboboost/README.md

 </div>
 ```

-This can be disabled with and you can roll your own error handler:
+Or this can be disabled and you can roll your own error handler:

 ``` coffeescript
 Turboforms.insertErrors = false